wp-plugins/inpost-gallery/readme.txt

 ﻿﻿=== InPost Gallery ===
 Contributors: RealMag777
 Donate link: http://www.pluginus.net/
-Tags: gallery, image, album, photo, photoalbum, photogallery, website, multiple uploading, pictures, post, plugin Requires at least: 3.0.0
+Tags: gallery, album, photo, photoalbum, photogallery, website, multiple, pictures, post, plugin Requires at least: 3.0.0
 Tested up to: 3.5.1
 Stable tag: 1.1.3

 Set gallery in post, page or everywere on your site by shortcode.
 Good for photographers.
 Supports multiple image uploading and adding.

 == Description ==

-Set gallery everywere on your site using shortcodes like [inpost_gallery post_id=1 group=20] in post/page or <?php echo do_shortcode("[inpost_gallery post_id=1 group=20]") ?> in wp theme.
+Set gallery everywere on your site using shortcodes like [inpost_gallery post_id=1] in post/page or <?php echo do_shortcode("[inpost_gallery post_id=1]") ?> in wp theme.
 Each gallery belongs to post or page, but you can dispay it where you want by shortcode.
 To start using this plugin simply install it.
-Now, in pages and posts appears panel "InPost Gallery".
-Upload images you want see in your post by button clicking, insert shortcode that is under "InPost Gallery" panel.

 * [inpost_gallery post_id=1 group=20]
 * [inpost_gallery post_id=1 thumb_width=200 thumb_height=200]